codeguy/php-the-right-way/pages/The-Basics.md

 #### Double quotes

 Double quotes are the Swiss army knife of strings, but are slower due to the string being parsed.
-They're best suited for:
+They are best suited for:

 - Escaped strings